der-bingle/scripture-references/site/src/access/manual/index.md

 The HTML is standard HTML with custom classes which are designed to be used with the [fetch(bible) client's stylesheet](https://github.com/gracious-tech/fetch/tree/master/client/src/css).
 The classes are based on the USX elements the HTML was converted from.

 Book ids [match the USX standard](https://ubsicap.github.io/usx/vocabularies.html#usx-vocab-bookcode) but are lowercase only.

+## Other resources
+There isn't a standard format for other resources such as glosses and study notes.
+They are stored in JSON and it is best to simply inspect the structure yourself by [browsing the collection](https://v1.fetch.bible/).